 Git is one of the most popular version control systems, originally created for aiding development of the Linux kernel.
 To start working with UserFrosting, you won't need to use git right away.
 However, Git is an important part of UserFrosting for many reasons:

-git is not the same as GitHub!
+Git is not the same as GitHub!
 GitHub is a "social coding" company, while git is the open-source software around which GitHub was built.
 Many open source projects choose to use GitHub to host their git repositories, because GitHub offers free hosting for public repositories.
-However, you should be aware that there are other companies that offer free git hosting such as Atlassian (Bitbucket).
-Unlike GitHub, Atlassian also offers free private repositories.
-You can also set up your own server to host repositories, or use a third-party package such as Gitlab, which has GitHub/Bitbucket-like features such as issue tracking, code review, etc.
+However, you should be aware that there are other companies that also offer free git hosting, such as Atlassian (Bitbucket).
+Both also offer free private repositories.
+You can also set up your own server to host repositories.
+Third-party packages such as Gitlab also have GitHub/Bitbucket-like features such as issue tracking, code review, etc.

 Up until March of 2012, PHP didn't really have a good project-level package manager.
 There was PEAR, but it failed to keep up with the evolution of the PHP community.
 In March of 2012, on the heels of the PHP Standard Recommendations (PSR) project, Composer was released and a new era of PHP began.